CSWomenUMass/cswomenumass.github.io/_posts/2016-9-26-lunch-susan-landau.md

 * Content should be defined as "inside of package", even if it contains other packages

 ##Guidance for Judges
-* Ask about functionalify and form of information to be collected with each application
+* Ask about functionality and form of information to be collected with each application
 * Determine whether the DRAS goes through a third party
 * If not, is the technology capable of only collecting the DRAS?
-* If not, determine whether the overcollection involves content or non-DRAS, non-content and whether a Title 3 or Rule 41 search is needed.
+* If not, determine whether the over-collection involves content or non-DRAS, non-content and whether a Title 3 or Rule 41 search is needed.

 ##Guidance for Policymakers
 *The law should be solidly grounded in the reality of today's technology *Privacy protections should take account of the "Big Data tsunami"

 # Personal Talk
-Susan was trained as a theoreticain.
-After marrying Neel Immerman, she was part of a two-body problem.
+Susan was trained as a theoretician.
+After marrying [Neil Immerman](https://people.cs.umass.edu/~immerman/), she was part of a two-body problem.
 She points out that this was in a different time, when it was understood that you never admitted that you were married or part of a two-body problem when applying for jobs.
-During one of her first faculty jobs, she complained abut sexism from a colleague to the ambutsman.
-He responded by telling her that although he didn't necessarily approve of the other man's remarks, it was the his personal view and he couldn't do anything about it.
+During one of her first faculty jobs, she reported a colleague's  sexist comments to the ombudsman, who responded by telling her that although he didn't necessarily approve of the other man's remarks, it was the his personal view and he couldn't do anything about it.
 Susan had her children before getting tenure and moved to Massachusetts, where she worked as research faculty at UMass.
 She mentioned that having senior people say that her work was good helped a lot when things were not going well.
 In general having senior colleagues that believed in her helped a great deal.
 Being able to write and speak well and having a lot of grit and determination also helped.
 She believes that grit really matters and that women in computer science must have a lot of grit to have made it as far as they have.
 She thinks that those who finish degrees in computer science are the ones that are determined.